Rocket Arugula Mild fast growing, here harvested as Baby Leaf Salad Greens at 8-15cm in 4-5 weeks. Click to hide.

-Here we see they are grown rather densely in micro punnets which sit on the grill of the green sprout tray.
+Here we see they are grown rather densely in micro punnets which sit on the grill of the 330x245mm & 470x170mm trays.
 Again you start these just in the base of the tray, when the roots start appearing out the base of the punnet you add them to the grill along with the smaller centre lifter tabs.
 When grown this densely, we recommend to thin them out and then just start cutting the larger leaves.
 Click to hide.

 Here they are growing in the base of 1 of our narrower sprout trays (470x170mm), this requires a little bit more watering, maybe 2 or 3 times a week, then if you had it sitting on the grill, this option is available but I wouldn't recommend it as necessary if doing it under lights, the convenience is just being able to take the tray into the kitchen and trim the leaves you need and then place it back without the fear of water spilling.
 Click to hide.

 Here we see young Rocket being grown in punnets in Vermiculite in the long narrow trays (470x170mm), you can fit 6 punnets per tray but I would suggest 5 which leaves small spaces between each one which makes it easier for watering, also so the leaves can spread out.
 Click to hide.

 Here we see 5 punnets of rocket per tray growing in 1 of our narrow stands designed for kitchen bench or bookshelf, notice the lights at the front can be pivoted so they face back in towards the plants, this is beneficial to take advantage of the reflection from the white background.
 Click to hide.